Dungyichao/Web-Remote-Control-Robot/README.md

 # Web Remote Control Robot
-In this tutorial, we will show you how to control your robot manipulator through web browser. <br />
+In this tutorial, we will show you how to control your robot manipulator through web browser.
+We will use our handmade http web server, mjpeg streaming server, and robot server to achieve the goal.
+If you have not read the tutorial for [HTTP Server](https://github.com/Dungyichao/http_server), please read it first.<br />

 # 1. What is the Goal and what you need to have <br />
 Let's first take a look what are we going to achieve after this tutorial.<br />